Arrange a consultation

 If you provide us with special categories of personal data, they will only be processed if the processing is necessary for us to exercise the rights and fulfill the obligations arising from labor law and social security law, pursuant to Article 9(2)(b) of the GDPR.

-We store your data for the duration of the application process and beyond, but no longer than six months from the communication of a binding decision regarding your application, unless an employment contract is concluded.
-Longer storage only occurs with your explicit consent (legal basis Article 6para.
-1lit. a GDPR), if we are required to comply with a legal obligation (legal basis Article 6para.
-1 lit. c GDPR), or if there are legitimate reasons, such as potential claims arising from the non-selection of your application ( ) (legal basis here also Art.
-6 para.
-1 sentence 1 lit. b GDPR).
-After this period, your data will be deleted or stored in archive systems without immediate access, as required by commercial and tax law for archival purposes.
+We store your data for the duration of the application process and thereafter for a maximum of six months from notification of a binding decision regarding your application, unless an employment contract is concluded.
+Otherwise, data will only be stored for a longer period with your express consent (legal basis Art.
+6 Para.
+1 lit. a GDPR), if we have to comply with a legal requirement (legal basis Art.
+6 Para.
+1 lit. c GDPR) or if there are legitimate reasons, e.g. if claims are raised against the non-consideration of your application (legal basis here too Art.
+6 Para.
+1 Sentence 1 lit b GDPR).

-Please send the revocation of your consent directly to: Bewerbung(at)analytical-software.de, so that the deletion can be implemented.
-For the application process, we involve the specialized software provider rexx systems GmbH, Süderstraße 75-79, 20097 Hamburg.
-Rexx systems GmbH works as a service provider for us, and it can obtain knowledge of your Personal Data, if applicable, in connection with the maintenance and updating of systems.
-We have concluded a data processing agreement with this provider to ensure that the data processing will take place in a permissible manner.
+If you have given this consent, you can revoke it at any time with effect for the future.
+The revocation of your consent does not affect the legality of the processing carried out on the basis of your consent until the revocation.
+Please send the revocation of your consent directly to: bewerbung@analytical-software.de so that the deletion can be carried out.
+We use the specialized software provider rexx systems GmbH, Süderstraße 75-79, 20097 Hamburg for the application process. rexx systems GmbH acts as a service provider for us and may also receive knowledge of your personal data in connection with the maintenance and care of the systems.
+We have concluded a data processing agreement with this provider which ensures that data processing is carried out in a permissible manner.

-Your data as part of your job application will be screened by the HR department upon receipt of your application.
-Suitable applications will then be forwarded to the person responsible at the department of the open position in the specific case.
-The further procedure will be discussed and agreed at such time.
-Generally, only persons have access to your data, who require the access for the regular process of our application procedure.
-The data is processed exclusively in computing centers located in the Federal Republic of Germany.
+Your applicant data will be reviewed by the HR department after receipt of your application.
+Suitable applications will then be forwarded to the department heads for the respective vacant position.
+The further process will then be coordinated.
+In principle, only those people who need access to your data for the proper execution of our application process have access to it.
+The data is processed exclusively in data centers in the Federal Republic of Germany.